 Contributions (promises to give) are recognized as revenues in the period the commitment is made.
 The Foundation records unconditional promises to give that are expected to be collected within one year at net realizable value.
 Unconditional promises to give expected to be collected in future years are initially recorded at fair value using present value techniques incorporating risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the asset.
 In subsequent years, amortization of the discounts is included in contributions revenue in the statements of activities.
 The Foundation determines an allowance for uncollectible promises to give based on historical experience, an assessment of the economic conditions, and a review of subsequent collections.
 Promises to give are written off when deemed uncollectible.
-The Foundation had no promises to give at December 31, 2022 or 2021.
+The Foundation had promises to give of \$25,000 at December 31, 2023.
+This amount was included with "Other Assets" in the Statements of Net Position.
+There were none at December 31, 2022.